What to eat in Madeira? 21 typical dishes to eat in Madeira

 Queijadas of Machico

 Each region of Portugal has a version of a Queijadas-style cake, and Madeira is no exception.
-It is believed that the Madeira Queijadas had a conventual origin, in the Convento da Encarnação, in Funchal.
-But, nowadays the most prestigious Queijadas come from Machico.
+The Madeira Queijadas was believed to have a conventual origin in the Convento da Encarnação in Funchal.
+But, nowadays, the most prestigious Queijadas come from Machico.

-The Queijadas of Machico have a flattened and rounded shape, made with thin dough and filled with goat’s milk cheese, sugar, eggs and flour.
+The Queijadas of Machico have a flattened and rounded shape, are made with thin dough, and are filled with goat’s milk cheese, sugar, eggs, and flour.
 They are covered all around with the dough and brought to the boil.
 They are quite different from the also famous Queijadas de Sintra.
 But they are delicious.

 Malassadas

-There are also malassadas in the Azores which are very similar to the ones from Madeira.
+There are also malassadas in the Azores, which are very similar to the ones from Madeira.
 They are made with the same dough but have a cylindrical shape with a concavity in the middle.
-And they’re coated with granulated sugar and cinnamon instead of cane honey.
+They’re coated with granulated sugar and cinnamon instead of cane honey.

-There are also the malasadas in Hawaii, which were taken by immigrants from the Azores, also becoming a tradition in the American state.
+There are also the malasadas in Hawaii, which were taken by immigrants from the Azores and have also become a tradition in the American state.
 There is even the “Malassada Day”, at Mardi Gras.
 There are several bakeries in the Hawaiian Islands that specialize in malassadas.

 Passion fruit pudding

 Passion fruit pudding is a Madeiran dessert that appears on the menu of almost every restaurant.
 And it’s well worth a try because it’s delicious.
-This dessert is not really a pudding (at least it is not similar the portuguese pudding) but a mousse, made with the common ingredients of mousses, such as cream, condensed milk, gelatine leaves and in this case a lot of passion fruit pulp.
+This dessert is not really a pudding (at least it is not similar to the Portuguese pudding) but a mousse, made with the common ingredients of mousses, such as cream, condensed milk, gelatine leaves, and, in this case, a lot of passion fruit pulp.

 Passion fruit is a popular fruit in Madeira and is abundant in spring and summer.
 Despite being a temperamental fruit – it does not grow easily in any terrain – it adapts well in Madeira.
-The most common passion fruit in Madeira is the purple passion fruit, but there are other variants such as banana passion fruit, pineapple passion fruit, and lemon passion fruit.
-In addition to being used to make passion fruit pudding, it is also used to make juices and the famous Poncha.
+The most common passion fruit in Madeira is the purple passion fruit, but there are other variants, such as banana, pineapple, and lemon.
+In addition to making passion fruit pudding, it is also used to make juices and the famous Poncha.

 Typical Madeira exotic fruit

-Madeira has a subtropical climate and a fertile soil that is ideal for the production of a variety of exotic fruits, giving rise to a huge variety of delicious exotic fruit.
-The best known fruits of Madeira are:
+Madeira has a subtropical climate and fertile soil that is ideal for producing a variety of exotic fruits, giving rise to a huge variety of delicious exotic fruits.
+The best-known fruits of Madeira are:

-• Madeira banana – smaller than the South American bananas, but it is very sweet.
-It takes 12 to 14 months for it to grow and mature.
-There are also varieties of silver banana and banana apple.
+- Madeira bananas are smaller than South American bananas, but they are very sweet.
+They grow and mature in 12 to 14 months.
+There are also varieties of silver bananas and banana apples.

-• Passion fruit – one of most popular fruits in Madeira.
+- Passion fruit – one of the most popular fruits in Madeira.
 Used in several dishes, there are several varieties of passion fruit in the island.

 Bonus – What to drink in Madeira?
 Poncha

-There is also the fisherman’s poncha, which instead of taking honey, takes sugar and is made with lemon.
-And as the expression goes: “Drink a Poncha and it will go away!!”
+There is also the fisherman’s poncha, which, instead of honey, uses sugar and lemon.
+As the expression goes, “Drink a Poncha, and it will go away!!”